Delegated Authority Runtime Model

 - insufficient information

-10. What this pattern is not
+What this pattern is not

-- Not an IAM/workflow implementation guide
+- not an implementation guide

-11. IP boundary
+IP boundary